ayushp88/Machine-Learning/README.md

 # Machine-Learning
-Predicted if a person buys insurance according age
+Predicted if a person buys insurance according to age